 A pod or capsule of coffee is inserted into the machine, which then pierces the capsule to allow hot water to flow through and pour the shot.

 Prices tend to range from $79 to over $600, plus the cost of pods.
 But our coffee machine tests over the years have found that you don't have to pay top dollar to get a good coffee at home.

-- The machines are very simple and convenient to use.
+- Very simple and convenient to use.

-- There are many flavours of coffee available.
+- Many flavours of coffee available.

 - They require very little cleaning up.

 - They usually have a small benchtop footprint (one Aldi Expressi machine is 27 x 13 x 35cm for example, while a Nescafe Dolce Gusto Piccolini is only 29 x 16 x 23cm).

 - Enthusiasts may find coffees from these machines lack depth or intensity of flavour.